smartmeio/arancino-library/README.md

 ## Protocol
 Arancino Library use simple protocol to communicate with Arancino Module over the serial connection.

 TODO: describe protocol

 ## Debug
 It's a feature introduced in version [0.0.3](https://git.smartme.io/smartme.io/arancino/arancino-library/milestones/1).
 Debug mode can be enabled in Arancino Board by setting the GPIO `XXXX`; after setting the Debug GPIO, power on Arancino Board (or resetting the microtroller if previously powered on) Debug data will be send over the `SERIAL???` and you can read it trough a serial console, like cu, screen or the Arduino IDE Serial Monitor.

 ### Debug Message
+TODO

 ### Responde Code
 Each command send via the API, will receive a response.
 Response contains the Response code and the Response value.

+## Credits
+Much of the documentation has been extrapolated from [Redis Command](https://redis.io/commands/)